mcteague/campusEatsdb-DSBA6160-Group3/README.md

 #### Triggers

-There are seven triggers in our database, six of which are for audit purposes which create a record in the Audit Log table for every insert, update, delete of a restaurant or a driver.
+There are seven triggers in our database, six of which are for audit purposes which create a record in the Audit Log table for every insert, update or delete of a restaurant or a driver.
 The seventh, *update_driver_rating_on_driver*, updates the rating field on the driver record with the overall average driver rating for every order he/she delivers and receives a rating for it.